thinkshout/thinkshout/_case_studies/facing-history-redesign.md

 cs-intro:
   type: "Responsive Drupal Site"
-  mission: "Facing History helps students learn about hatred and bigotry so they can stop them from happening in the future."
+  mission: "Facing History helps students learn about hatred and bigotry so they can prevent them from happening in the future."
   link-text: "View The Site"
   link-url: https://www.facinghistory.org/
   text: |
     Facing History and Ourselves provides students and teachers with educational resources that examine historical and modern bigotry.
 They seek to safeguard a more humane citizenry by encouraging careful study of prejudice as it affects our communities.
-Our engagement with Facing History began several years ago when we were approached to tackle a back-end redesign of their website.
+Our engagement with Facing History began several years ago when we were approached to tackle a move from Drupal 6 to Drupal 7 using new designs from another agency.
 Over time, we recognized an opportunity to further improve upon the site architecture to better meet their web goals.
 We recommended a front-end redesign, and Facing History decided to pursue it.

 cs-sections:
   - section-image: "/assets/images/ts_redesign/case-studies/facing-history-redesign/facinghistory-lesson.jpg"